Jackey-Sparrow/hiApp-ionic/README.md

 - [x] $ionicModal hide still lost the scroll position
 - [x] make the small item to a component
 - [x] add tweet comment UI(high)
+- [ ] new a fold name 'app' to keep the platform code
 - [ ] when no more data, show message (high)
 - [ ] page num and total directive
 - [ ] use lazy load to deal with the images(ocLazyLoad)